 You can use Excel’s division symbol to divide multiple cells in Excel.

-In an Excel formula, division and multiplication have the same order of calculation but with the left to right associativity.
-Read this article to know more: Order & Precedence of Operations in Excel.
+In an Excel formula, division and multiplication have the same order of calculation but with left-to-right associativity.

 Now check out this image.